-Designed with future music teachers and instrumental conductors in mind, the Bachelor of Arts in Music Education – Instrumental: Piano from Grand Canyon University blends theory and practice to prepare learners for a rewarding career in music education.
+Designed with future music teachers and instrumental conductors in mind, the Bachelor of Arts in Music in Piano Performance from Grand Canyon University blends theory and practice to prepare learners for a rewarding career in music education.

 Further Your Piano Talents and Teaching Abilities